 We trek up through a beautiful pine forest and along the Dudh Koshi River over many suspension bridges, one of which is the famous Hillary Suspension Bridge.
 On the way we can view Mt.
 Thamserku (6618 m) glistening in the sunlight.
 We trek through the settlements of Benkar, Chumoa and Monjo before reaching the Sagar National Park check post at Jorsalle, the last village of the valley before Namche Bazaar.
 The trail climbs up through forest and over more bridges until we reach the confluence of the Dudh Koshi and Bhote Koshi rivers.
 Here we begin a final steep ascent of about two hours to Namche and catch the first sight of Mt.
 Everest peering over the Lhotse-Nuptse ridge.
 We stop at Chautara to admire the view before carrying on to reach Namche Bazaar, a gateway to Mt.
 Everest and the main trading centre of the region.
 We stay overnight in Namche Bazaar.

-This day is scheduled as an acclimatization day to allow time to adjust to the high altitude.
-We plan a day hike for adjustment rather than resting.
+Rather than just resting .
 Namche has many every facilities, you can find internet cafes, good restaurants, laundries, etc. Namche Bazar is a good place to experience Sherpa culture Our guide will take you to the Tourist Visitor Center where you can pick up a lot of information regarding Sherpa life along with various plants and animal life of Everest region.
 Overnight at Namche Bazar.

 Soon after breakfast we move on, there are good views of Mt.
 Everest, Nuptse, Lhotse, Ama Dablam and Thamserku on the way before we reach Sansa, the major junction to Gokyo Valley and Everest Base Camp.
 On reaching Phunki Thunga we take lunch.
 After lunch there is a tough climb to Tengboche.
 Overnight at hotel in Tengboche